SarthakGagapalliwar/Portfolio/EMAIL_SETUP.md

 **Email not sending?**

 1. Check `.env.local` file exists and has correct values
-2. Verify Gmail app password is 16 characters (no spaces)
+2. Verify Gmail app password is 16 characters (only letters/numbers, no spaces or hyphens)
 3. Ensure 2FA is enabled on Gmail
 4. Restart your development server after env changes